molpopgen/fwdpy11/doc/pages/pickling.rst

 The pickling is implemented via fwdpp's binary serialization methods.
 This is faster and more space-efficient than natively pickling the Python representation of the underlying C++ types.

-Full support for pickling is only possible with Python 3.
-Under Python 2, you may pickle/unpickle to/from memory just fine, but you cannot unpickle from a file.

-In order to pickle a file, you must also use the latest pickling protocol.
+In order to pickle a file, you must use the latest pickling protocol.

 Some general notes: